twofold-rsc/twofold/v2-build-todo.md

 - Changes are currently calculated as part of completing a successful build.
 Consider making this calculation lazy if its cost becomes significant.
 - Production one-shot calculates changes

+## Runtime notes

+- Runtime should get passed a build result and operate on that.
+- Runtime owns the worker (like it does now)
+- RuntimeHost? (seems bad) that coordinates live reloads as builds change?